markorepac/Diffusion1D/README.md

 This is applicable to all diffusion like problems like heat diffusion where we would have Temperature instead of C.

 $$\frac{\partial{T}}{\partial{t}} = D\frac{\partial^2{T}}{\partial{x^2}} $$

+This MATLAB code produces a simulation of consecutive timestep evaluations of concentration from initial conditions.